 D.H.
 Lawrence

 I am also working on D.H.
 Lawrence.
 I have been teaching Lawrence’s work for most of my academic career.
+I am currently writing a book about Lady Chatterley’s Lover.

 © National Portrait Gallery, London.
 D.H.
 Lawrence